lmatusse/ReferaAPIConcept/README.md

 ### Setup
 ---
  $ npm install

  To install all dependences used in this application

 ---
 Create a Database `ReferaApi` in mysql Dashboard

 ---
 $ cd server && node_modules/.bin/sequelize db:migrate

-To create tables
+To create tables in database automatically

 ---
 #### To Run Application